vsbrt/Fake-DPI-for-playstore/README.md

 ## INSTALLATION PROCEDURE:-

+* Download Multi DPI Play Store v4.1.6 for ICS/JB depending on your OS version
-* Download the drivers zip and place it on sd card
+* Place it on SD card
-* Reboot phone into recovery mode
+* Reboot into CWM
-* Flash the zip
+* Just flash the zip without wiping anything
-* Reboot!!
+* Reboot
-* Done  !!
+* Done with installation.

 ## SCREENSHOT:-